The Who Tickets

 Tommy, was the band's first single that was inducted in the Grammy Hall of Fame 1998, later two more singles by The Who, My Generation and Who's Next were also inducted in the Grammy Hall of Fame in 1999 and 2007, correspondingly.

-Currently the average price for The Who tickets is $61.
-The date and location for this event is 31-May-25 at La Mirada Theatre For The Performing Arts, La Mirada.
-The minimum get-in price for The Who tickets is $34.
+Previously the average price for The Who tickets was $555.
+The date and location for this event was 28-Sep-25 at MGM Grand Garden Arena, Las Vegas.
+The minimum get-in price for The Who tickets was $97.

 * Ticket Prices vary on hourly basis.